aolabsai/ARC-AGI/README.md

 **Description:** ARC is a general AI benchmark and here at AO Labs we are trying to solve it with weight less neural network (WNN) architecture which is a different approach than deep learning.

+## Introduction

+The ARC problem stetement is to build a AI which can solve a variety of visual puzzles that involve abstract reasoning and generalization.
+The challenge is to build a AI which doesn't get limited samples to train on and develops a logic based approach to tackle test puzzle.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------